Facebook Android app; Collects device data

 The Facebook app for Android scans system libraries from its user's phone in the background and uploads them to their host.
 This is called the Global Collector Library on FaceBook, also known as GLC in the application code.

 It periodically uploads the metadata of your system libraries to the company server.
-It doesn't seem to exist opt-out for the Facebook Collector Global Library, nor does it seem to be possible to view what has been uploaded from our devices.
+There does not appear to be an opt-out option for the Facebook Collector Global Library, nor does it appear to be able to display what has been uploaded to our devices.

 We do not know what the purpose of the GLC is, but I suppose it can be used to determine system compatibility.